timothyhull/breadpool-champs-app/docs/index.md

         </figcaption>
     </figure>

-=== "Hope"
+=== "New Hope"

-    I've loved competitive athletics my whole life.
-I lost the ability to compete
+    I've loved competing athletics my whole life.
+I love the grind of physical preparation, the struggle of mental preparation, the joy of successes, the pain of failures, recovering from the devastation of injuries, and doing it all over again for the next contest.

+    Military service disabilities and sports injuries now prevent me from competing in the sports I've spent most of my life learning, playing, and loving.
+Losing the ability to compete in these sports in recent years was heartbreaking, and left me feeling empty and lost.

-    Todo - I train to officiate like a competitor, like I have to be the best, like good is the enemy of great.
+    Officiating for roller derby has given me the chance to feel like I can still compete intensely.
+I train to officiate officiate roller derby games in a way that gives me the feeling I can still do things.
+I train to officiate like a competitor, like I have to be the best, like good is the enemy of great.

+    Working to try and be a championship-level roller derby official has given me new hope that there's still a way for me to do what I've always loved, and I've poured my soul into doing everything I can to have a shot to be on a WFTDA Championship crew.

     <figure markdown>
     ![Inside Pack Referee, RCR Home Team Champs, June, 2024 - Credit: Divo](images/breadpool_ipr_rcr_champs_2_6_8_24.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }